Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 The applicant income limit is equivalent to 100% of the Federal Poverty Level (FPL).
 While this figure increases annually in January, the income limit for MN Medicaid increases each July.
 For elderly, blind, and disabled Medicaid, the effective income limit from 7/1/24 – 6/30/25 is $1,255 / month for a single applicant.
 Married couples, regardless of if one or both spouses are applicants, can have a monthly income up to $1,704.

-With the CFSS Program, income will be calculated differently when just one spouse is an applicant.
+With the CFSS Program, income is calculated differently when just one spouse is an applicant.
 In this case, the non-applicant spouse’s income is disregarded, meaning it does not count towards the income eligibility of the applicant spouse.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.

 There is a minimum income allowance, set at $2,555 / month (eff.
 7/1/24 – 6/30/25), which is intended to bring a non-applicant spouse’s monthly income up to this amount.
-There is also a maximum income allowance, which in 2024, is $3,853.50 / month.
+There is also a maximum income allowance, which in 2025, is $3,948 / month.
 While this potentially allows a non-applicant a higher income allowance, the exact amount one can receive is dependent on their shelter and utility costs.
-However, a Spousal Income Allowance can never push a non-applicant’s total monthly income over $3,853.50.
+However, a Spousal Income Allowance can never push a non-applicant’s total monthly income over $3,948.
 This Monthly Maintenance Needs Allowance is intended to ensure the non-applicant spouse does not become impoverished.

 Assets